Login

 Here are platform-specific examples to help you integrate the FastPix Data SDK with your Shaka Player.
 Use the following React or JavaScript or HTML code into your application:

-import loadShakaPlayer from "@fastpix/data-shakaplayer";
+import loadShakaPlayer from "@fastpix/video-data-shakaplayer";

 import shaka from "shaka-player"; // Import Shaka Player